Chelsea Joy Eats

 What is tahini?

-Most nut and seed butters just take their name from the nut or seed used (see: almond butter) but tahini is an exception because of its roots in Middle Eastern cuisine.
+Most nut and seed butters just take their name from the nut or seed used (see: sunflower seed butter) but tahini is an exception because of its roots in Middle Eastern cuisine.

 Traiditionally, tahini is a dip or spread made from toasted sesame seeds ground down into a paste.
 It's that simple!